Jose1i1o/Jose1i1o/README.md

 - 💬 What are my areas of interest and expertise? **👨🏻‍🎤 Software Development | 🚀 E-commerce & Digital | 📊 Data Analyst | 🕊 Graphic Design | 👨‍⚖️ Project Management | 💼 Business Development & Strategic Implementation | 👨‍👩‍👧‍👦 People & Talent Management**

 - 🌎 World Traveler.
-Last 14 years I lived, either working or studying, in Spain, Ireland, Scotland, Germany, Denmark and England.
+I lived, either working or studying, in Spain, Ireland, Scotland, Germany, Denmark and England.
 I really do enjoy different cultures and people from all walks of life.

 - ⚡ Fun fact: **I once fought against a wild boar 🐗**